priyansu-nayak/Tin-Dog/README.md

+# Tin-Dog
-A parody of Tinder for Dogs.
+A parody of Tinder for Dogs made using Html and CSS.